This map was created using GPS Visualizer's do-it-yourself geographic utilities.

 Cedar Creek, to the west, is a wild valley framed by Mount Solitary and the continuation of Narrowneck Plateau.
 There is also a rare glimpse of Lake Burragorang, the huge lake created by the Warragamba Dam that supplies water to Sydney.

-The stairs start their descent towards Federal Pass immediately from the parking area.
+After soaking up the view, I retraced the route back along Narrowneck to the parking area at the top of the Golden Stairs which start their descent to Federal Pass immediately from the car park.
 They are a little rougher than the more popular Giant Stairway but no less spectacular.

 The route was originally used by miners who worked the shale deposits near the Ruined Castle.
 The track negotiated some small cliff faces using a series of ladders and chains before they were replaced by modern steps.
 The name is apparently derived from a hymn sung by members of the Salvation Army who conducted services in the Jamison Valley for the mining communities that lived and worked below the cliffs.
 The hymn was called "Walking Up The Golden Stairs".